bjornbytes/lovr.org/docs/lovr.graphics.print.md

 ### Notes

-- Unicode is supported.
-- Use `\n` to add a line break.
+Unicode text is supported.
+Use `\n` to add a line break.

 ### See also